4 Costly Financial Emergencies and How to Survive ThemPublished on July 16, 2021 by CreditFresh

 Dental emergencies and expenses can add up in a hurry and cost you more than you may expect.

-This is another situation where insurance will go a long way to reducing your out-of-pocket spending.
-Consider that in 2017, the average cost of certain basic dental procedures was:
+This is another situation where insurance can go a long way to reducing your out-of-pocket spending, acting as a preemptive financial safety net of sort.
+Consider that the average cost of certain basic dental procedures is:

 If you’re in the clinic for something more serious, you could be facing: